techjay-c/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about filtering dentists using keywords:**<br>
-The `filter-dentist` command only accepts filtering using 1 attribute and 1 set of keywords.
-For example, `filter-dentist` a/Treatment k/Cleaning k/Braces won't work.
+The <code>`filter-dentist`</code> command only accepts filtering using 1 attribute and 1 set of keywords.
+For example, `filter-dentist` a/Address k/Serangoon k/Bishan will not work.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**